FusionCache/docs/docs/design.md

 Each query has a dedicated buffer.
 The query is parsed as JSON and then as FQL.
 If these are successful then the query is passed to the query engine.
 This is an asychronous operation so the network interface thread can continue to serve requests/responses for any client.

-When a query execution completes, the response is sent to the client on a separate thread, allowing the query engine thread to execute other queries.
+When a query execution completes, the response is sent to the client on a network interface thread, allowing the query engine thread to execute other queries.

 {: .important}
 > There is no synchronisation between the REST and WebSocket interfaces.
-Queries are executed in the order received, which may not be in the same order as sent when to different interfaces.
+Queries are executed in the order received, which may not be in the same order as sent when sent to different interfaces.
 >
-> It is safe to send queries to different interfaces but only if the order of execution is not important.
+> It is safe for a client to send queries to different interfaces but only if the order of execution is not important.

 <br/>